valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

 Mimicking the steps that occurred in the previous state, it is not difficult to see that this is what would actually happen:

-1. Upon entering the PrintMessage state, the associated behaviour, say `PrintMessageBehaviour`, will be in charge of executing the appropriate functionality.
-For Agent 2, it will be printing the celebrated message "Agent 2 says: Hello World".
-The rest of the agents simply do nothing.
+1. Upon entering the PrintMessage state, the associated behaviour, `PrintMessageBehaviour`, will be in charge of executing the functionality.
+For the chosen keeper, it will be printing the celebrated `HELLO_WORLD` message.
+The rest of the agents simply print a neutral face.
-2. A dummy message (e.g., a constant value "Task completed") is sent by all the agents.
+2. The `PrintMessageBehaviour` will send a payload to the consensus gadget, indicating what was the message it printed.
+In this case, the payload is not very useful (the service does not do anything with it), but it is a requirement to send some payload to know that the agent has finished executing the Behaviour.
-3. The consensus gadget executes its protocol on the inputs received from the agents.
+3. The consensus gadget executes its protocol on the inputs received from the agents, ensuring a consistent view.
-4. The result of the consensus is forwarded to all the agents through ABCI.
-5. The `PrintMessageRound` receives a callback originating from the consensus gadget. `PrintMessageRound` verifies that all agents have responded, and it will then cast the `DONE` event.
+4. The result of the consensus is forwarded to the `PrintMessageRound` via the [ABCI interface](../key_concepts/abci.md), and after checking that all agents have responded it will produce the `DONE` event.
-6. The `AbciApp` takes over and processes the event `DONE`, and moves the current state of the FSM to the next state, ResetAndPause.
+5. The `AbciApp` takes over and processes the event `DONE`, and moves the current state of the FSM to the next FSM state, ResetAndPause.

-As a result, we have finished a "happy path" of execution of the FSM, concluding with the expected output:
+Hence, we have finished a period of execution of the FSM, concluding with the expected result:

 <figure markdown>
 ![](../images/hello_world_result.svg)
-<figcaption>Result of the execution the second period of the Hello World agent service</figcaption>
+<figcaption>Result of the execution the second period of the Hello World service</figcaption>
 </figure>

 !!! note

-    In Step 3 of the main functionality (printing value on screen locally), we have stipulated that all agents respond with a dummy constant value.
-    We remark that not all states of the Hello World FSM require that all agents respond.
-In this example, we could simply have required that the keeper sends the "Task completed" message, and the remaining agents would  wait for that single message.
+    Observe that whereas in the SelectKeeper state we expect that all agents output the same payload to the consensus gadget (the same keeper vote), in the PrintMessage state it is admissible that the agents send different values, because they print different things on their console.

     Other states might have different waiting conditions, for instance

-    * wait that all agents respond with a different value, or
+    * wait until all agents respond with a (possibly) different value, or
-    * wait that more than a threshold of agents respond with the same value.
+    * wait until more than a threshold of agents respond with the same value.

     When the waiting condition is not met during a certain time interval, a special timeout event is generated by the `Round`, and the developer is in charge of defining how the FSM will transit in that case.
+You can see some of these unexpected events in the FSM diagram above.

 ### Bird's eye view
-As a summary, find below an image which shows the main components of the agent and the skill related to the Hello World agent service presented in this overview.
+As a summary, find below an image which shows the main components of the agent and the skill related to the Hello World service presented in this overview.
 Of course, this is by no means the complete picture of what is inside an agent, but it should give a good intuition of what are the main elements that play a role in any agent service and how they interact.

 <figure markdown>
 ![](../images/hello_world_agent_internal.svg)
 <figcaption>Main components of an agent that play a role in an agent service.
 Red arrows indicate a high-level flow of messages when the agent is in the SelectKeeper state.</figcaption>
 </figure>

-### Coding the Hello World agent service: a primer
+### Coding the Hello World service: a primer
-So far, we have given a conceptual description of the Hello World agent service.
-As we have seen, there are a number of components that a developer needs to focus on in order to fully define the service.
+So far, we have given a conceptual description of the Hello World service.
+As we have seen, there are a number of components that a developer needs to focus in order to fully define the service.

-The objective of what follows next is to explore what are the main steps to code and get the service running.
-Note that the complete code for the example can be found in

-* `packages/valory/agents/hello_world`: the Hello World agent,
-* `packages/valory/skills/hello_world_abci`: the `hello_world_abci` skill that implements the Hello World FSM app.
+Before continuing, we assume that you have some familiarity with the [guide to create a service from scratch](../guides/create_service_from_scratch.md).

+The objective of what follows is to explore the internal details of the agent and the {{fsm_app}} so that you know how to define the functionalities implementing the business logic.
+We also suggest that you [fetch the latest Hello World agent](../guides/publish_fetch_packages.md#fetch-an-agent-from-a-registry) and [Hello World service](../guides/publish_fetch_packages.md#fetch-a-service-from-a-registry), and explore the contents under their main folder, and under `<agent_folder>/vendor/valory/skills/hello_world_abci`, which is the skill that implements the Hello World {{fsm_app}}.

 #### Coding the agent
 Agents are defined through the {{open_aea}} library as YAML files, which specify what components the agent made of, together with some configuration parameters.
 Agents components can be, for example, connections, contracts, protocols or skills.
 We refer to the {{open_aea_doc}} for the complete details, although the reader might already have some intuition about their meaning.

-This is an excerpt of the `/agents/hello_world/aea-config.yaml` file:
+This is an excerpt of the `aea-config.yaml` file:

 ```yaml
 # ...